Malmedy: History

 During the First World War, the population of Malmedy fought in German uniforms.
 But when the defeat of the German Empire was proclaimed, Malmedy and the other eastern cantons were annexed to Belgium by virtue of the Treaty of Versailles.
-Malmedy and neighbouring Eupen were subject to a plebiscite to determine whether the region would be separated from Germany and annexed to Belgium.
+Malmedy and neighbouring Eupen (Eupen-Malmedy territory) were subject to a plebiscite to determine whether the region would be separated from Germany and annexed to Belgium.
 The plebiscite ballots required registration of the names and addresses of the pro-German voters (the others were assumed to be pro-Belgian), and the German-speaking population of Eupen and Malmedy were intimidated.
-Both were formally annexed on 6 March 1925.
+Both were formally annexed in 1920 and were administered under a special transitional government until they were incorporated into the province of Liège in 1925.

 The main church of Malmedy that was built in 1777 served as a cathedral from 1920 to 1925.

 Some older sources spell the city's name "Malmédy" - the accent was added when being part of Prussia and Germany - but its official website lists it as "Malmedy", with no accent.
 Along with the neighbouring city of Eupen, it formed a German-speaking area of Belgium.
 During this period, a few undaunted individuals went as far as founding a "Walloon Club" in 1897, and this still exists today.

 Between 1940 and 1945, Malmedy was re-incorporated into Germany.
 In 1944, during the Battle of the Bulge, the area was the site of the Malmedy massacre, where 84 American prisoners of war were killed by Nazi SS troops under the command of Joachim Peiper.
 This was one of a number of such massacres of prisoners and Belgian civilians which took place in the Malmedy area.

 On 21 December 1944 the town, which was then held by US troops, was attacked by German forces (under the command of Otto Skorzeny), who were repelled.
 On 23, 24 and 25 December 1944 the city was bombed repeatedly by the United States Army Air Forces in a series of friendly fire incidents.
 Approximately 200 civilians were killed in the attacks, while the number of American casualties has never been revealed by the United States Department of Defense.

 Today, the people of Malmedy are a mix of Romance and German cultures.
 Despite all the changes, the Malmedians seem to have preserved the qualities recognised by an 18th-century English chemist when he stated, "The inhabitants of Malmedy are honest, skillful, opulent, gracious, sociable and courteous towards foreigners."